Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 This is a feature provided by the toolkit.
 Each activity handler has access to the entire screen
 and exclusive control over user-input while it is loaded.
-A user activity is defined as a set of possible "user intents",
+A user activity is designed as a set of possible "user intents",
 which is an input gesture that expresses intent to do something.
 Each user-intent has an associated "intent-handler",
 that performs the action intended by the user.